Asian forest tortoise: Reproduction

-Manouria emys is the only tortoise which lays its eggs above ground in a nest, which the female constructs of leaf litter.
+M. emys is the only tortoise which lays its eggs above ground in a nest, which the female constructs of leaf litter.
 The female uses both front and rear legs to gather material for the nest and lays up to 50 eggs deep inside it.
 She then sits on and near the nest to protect it, and will "chase" predators and intruders away.

-Preliminary research has been conducted into Temperature-Dependent Sex Determination (TSD) in Manouria Emys Emys, and an estimated pivotal temperature of 29.29°C was determined.
+Preliminary research has been conducted into Temperature-Dependent Sex Determination (TSD) in the southern subspecies (M. e. emys), and an estimated pivotal temperature of 29.29°C was determined.
 Incubation temperatures higher than this produce high rates of female hatchlings, and lower than this produce high rates of males.

 A correlation was also seen between temperature and incubation time, with higher temperatures resulting in a shorter incubation time, and lower temperatures resulting in a longer incubation time.
 Incubation time ranged from 60 to 90 days.